 • The page with the background design should not contain repeated mask elements.

-Types of embossing
+Types of Embossing

 1. Raised embossing - elements raised on the front, recessed on the back.